gfidanli/fantasy_football_analysis/daily_analysis/day_61_70/day66.md

 # Day 66
 It's another Thursday Night Football game so I'll be providing the usual analysis in the form of offensive snap percentage and Red Zone efficiency.
 This post will be in a similar format to `day63.md` where I added an additional table, looking at average TDs allowed (by type) and average passing yards allowed by team and their respective rankings.

+Since I like to add something new each time I do one of these kinds of analysis, I'll add both rush share and target share to the player summary table.
+This should help to come to a better conclusion of who is more likely to get the ball in scoring situations (and who is more likely to score overall).
+More opportunities = more fantasy points.

+**Note**: Rush share and target share is calculated on a full game basis, not just Red Zone plays.

 I'll to limit the analysis to the last 4 weeks of data (Weeks 13-16) to make sure that I'm looking at recent trends.